Atlas of plant and animal histology

 Parenchyma

-1. Chlorophyll parenchyma
+1. Photosynthetic parenchyma

-Chlorophylic parenchyma
+Photosynthetic parenchyma

 Chlorenchyma

-This type of parenchyma, also known as chlorenchyma, is specialized in photosynthesis thanks to the many chloroplasts present in their cytoplasm.
-Chlorophyll parenchyma is commonly found under the epidermis, where light is more intense, and it is abundant not only in leaves but also in the cortex of green stems.
-The chlorophyll parenchyma of the leaves is known as mesophyll, which is usually divided into two types: palisade and spongy mesophyll.
-Palisade mesophyll is close to the upper epidermis of the leaves, where it gets more light, while the spongy mesophyll is on the lower and darker side of the leaves.
+The photosynthetic parenchyma of the leaves is known as mesophyll, which is usually divided into two types: palisade and spongy.
+Palisade mesophyll is close to the upper epidermis of the leaves, where it gets more light, while the spongy mesophyll is on the lower and shaded side of the leaves (Figure 1).
 Parenchymatic cells of the palisade mesophyll are more tightly packaged and contain more chloroplasts, so the photosynthetic activity is higher.
 In the spongy mesophyll, there are more empty intercellular spaces that facilitate the movement of gases and water vapor.
+Actually, the stomata are abundant in the epidermis near to the spongy parenchyma.

 2. Storage parenchyma